arun-stephen/learn-ui-tech/learn-react/react-using-node/README.md

 `yarn add @babel/core @babel/preset-env @babel/preset-react babel-core babel-core babel-loader babel-webpack-plugin css-loader html-loader html-webpack-plugin style-loader --dev`

 ## Run the application
-If we checkout the project from the respository then, we need install the dependencies and start the application.
+Once we checkout the project from the respository then, we need install the dependencies and start the application.

 <strong>Run using NPM.</strong>